Skip to main content

 type: GAUGE

-3. Add the Agent to Cassandra
+3. Load the agent into Cassandra

 cassandra-env.sh